Minister: JoAnne Remillard Associate Minister: Peter Fleming

 This program will provide information on land-use changes and variability in weather, along with insight into the local and regional effects of climate change.
 If you would like more information on the program and/or interested in housing a weather station, please contact our Métis Climate Monitoring Coordinator, Phoenix Combe, at phoenix.combe@mmf.mb.ca

-The Red River Métis have always been deeply connected to the water, for drinking, commercial and recreational fishing, and when using rivers for transportation.
-Water quality has consistently been identified as a main priority of Citizens during community meetings, Traditional Knowledge interviews, outreach surveys, and consultation discussions.
+The Red River Métis have always been deeply connected to the water for drinking, commercial & recreational fishing and when using rivers for transportation.
+Water quality has consistently been identified as a main priority to our Citizens during community meetings, Traditional Knowledge interviews, outreach surveys, and consultation discussions.

-Below is some of the work the MMF has been involved in around water quality, water quantity, and aquatic ecosystem health across the National Homeland.
+Below is a few examples of work the MMF has been involved in around water quality, water quantity, and aquatic ecosystem health across our National Homeland.

-1. MMF's Water Monitoring Program: samples lakes, rivers, and streams across the National Homeland, with the help of dedicated Red River Métis Citizen Scientists from the Métis Community-Based Climate Monitoring Program.
-The MMF also supports the Enbridge Riverwatch Program by sampling sites along the Seine River and Assiniboine River, and assists the Lake Winnipeg Foundation by monitoring phosporus loading and salinity concentrations in Lake Winnipeg Basin.
+1. MMF's Water Monitoring Program: sampling lakes, rivers, and streams across our National Homeland, with the help of dedicated Red River Métis Citizen Scientists from the Métis Community-Based Climate Monitoring Program.
+The MMF also supports the Enbridge Riverwatch Program by sampling sites along the Seine River and Assiniboine River, and has assisted the Lake Winnipeg Foundation with monitoring phosporus hot spots and salinity concentrations in the Lake Winnipeg Basin.

 2. Seine River Restoration Project: works with Save Our Seine (SOS) to restore and enhance the riparian areas along the Seine River in Winnipeg, Manitoba.
-MMF staff and summer students will partake in burdock clean up, clearing of pollutants from water, and other restoration activities.
+MMF staff and summer students will partake in burdock clean up, clearing of pollutants from water, revitalization of native species, and other restoration activities.

 3. Cross-Boundary Water Relations: